Frequently Asked Questions

 What is the timeline for the exam?

-The registration period for the exams begins in September 2017.
-A confirmation of the registration will be emailed to the student and their parents and also to the student’s school counselor.
+The registration period for the exams begins in September 2018.
+An automatic confirmation of the registration will be emailed to the person completing the form.
 Parents will be notified of results in January 2018.
 Results will be sent to the student’s home and also to the student’s school counselor.

 How can students prepare for the exam?

 Based on the language of the exam, most students can prepare with a demonstration version of the test.
-For students taking the two-credit option through FCPS (i.e. Tigrinya), there are helpful tips to prepare.
-For other languages, please see the following links:
+Please see the following links:

 Arabic for HILT A/B students, Chinese-Cantonese, Greek, Hindi, Korean, Polish, Spanish for HILT A/B students, Turkish, Vietnamese: Test information | Sample Test (Sample is in Spanish but it is applicable for all.)